Nick Sandlin: Toronto Blue Jays

 On December 10, 2024, Sandlin, alongside Andrés Giménez, was traded to the Toronto Blue Jays in exchange for Spencer Horwitz and Nick Mitchell.
 He made 19 appearances for Toronto, logging an 0-2 record and 2.20 ERA with 16 strikeouts and one save across 16 1/3 innings pitched.
 On July 8, 2025, Sandlin was placed on the injured list due to right elbow inflammation.
 He was transferred to the 60-day injured list on September 1.
 Sandlin was removed from the 40-man roster and sent outright to the Triple-A Buffalo Bisons on November 15; he elected to become a free agent two days later.

+Los Angeles Angels

+On January 26, 2026, Sandlin signed a minor league contract with the Los Angeles Angels.
+He was assigned to the Triple-A Salt Lake Bees to begin the season, where he recorded a 1.42 ERA across five appearances.
+On April 12, the Angels selected Sandlin's contract, adding him to their active roster.
+He made eight appearances for Los Angeles, but struggled to an 0-1 record and 11.42 ERA with six strikeouts over 8 2/3 innings pitched.
+On May 4, Sandlin was designated for assignment by the Angels.
+He elected free agency after clearing waivers on May 6.

+Detroit Tigers

+On May 10, 2026, Sandlin signed a minor league contract with the Detroit Tigers.
+He made 26 appearances (including one start) for the Triple–A Toledo Mud Hens, compiling a 2–0 record and 3.50 ERA with 46 strikeouts and two saves over 36 innings of work.
+Sandlin was released by the Tigers organization on August 25.
+On August 28, Sandlin re-signed with the Tigers.

 Personal life

 His older brother, Jake, also played baseball for Greenbrier and Southern Miss.